 It is recommended here to observe a reference star to calibrate these 2 halos.
-The reference star is chosen with same visible and IR magnitudes to ensure similar AO correction and similar SNR in the image.
+The reference star is chosen with same visible and IR magnitudes to ensure similar AO correction and similar S/N in the image.
 More important, the reference MUST be observed with the same parallactic angle to have the same static speckle pattern (which result from interaction between telescope and instrument aberrations) and to match the spider spikes position in the images.
-In practice, the reference star has the same declination as the target but a right ascension, which is that of the star plus or minus the OB duration (reference is observed for the same amount of time as the target).
+In practice, the reference star has the same declination as the target but a right ascension, which is that of the star plus or minus the OB duration (the reference is observed for the same amount of time as the target).
 In general, it is possible to find a reference star within less than 1 degree in declination and a few minutes in right ascension.
 In these conditions an improvement of a factor 10 can be expected on the averaged contrast.
-A contrast of 9 to 9.5 mag is achievable at 0.5" separation in H and Ks.
-Other techniques involving field rotation (active or passive) can be envisaged but are not tested yet.
+A contrast of 9 to 9.5 mags is achievable at 0.5" separation in H and Ks.
+Alternatively, as of P82, one can observe in pupil tracking mode, setting the position of the telescope spiders to the same fixed angle for both the science and the reference stars.
+In this mode, the field of view rotates from one image to the other and frames will have to be restacked during data reduction.